chrisguttandin/standardized-audio-context/README.md

 This is an implementation of the [`createPanner()`](https://webaudio.github.io/web-audio-api/#dom-baseaudiocontext-createpanner) factory method.
 The [`PannerNode`](https://webaudio.github.io/web-audio-api/#pannernode) constructor may be used as an alternative.

-⚠️ <!-- Bug #123 --> The panningModel can only be savely assigned to `'equalpower'`.
-This is because Edge has no native implementation of the `'HRTF'` panningModel.
-An attempt to set the panningModel to `'HRTF'` in Edge will throw a `NotSupportedError`.

 #### createPeriodicWave() / PeriodicWave

 This is an implementation of the [`createPeriodicWave()`](https://webaudio.github.io/web-audio-api/#dom-baseaudiocontext-createperiodicwave) factory method.
 The [`PeriodicWave`](https://webaudio.github.io/web-audio-api/#periodicwave) constructor may be used as an alternative.